Marianna Hill: Career

 After moving to New York to teach at the Lee Strasberg Theatre Institute, Hill moved to England in 1988 to teach at the Lee Strasberg Studio in London.
 She remained there until its closure in 2001.
 Hill continued to teach at the Method Studio in London, and made an appearance in the 2005 British film Coma Girl: The State of Grace, a part she got through the association of one of her students with the film's writer and director Dina Jacobsen.

 Her last American film was Chief Zabu, which was filmed on the campus of Bard College in New York in 1986.
 The film was not released until 2016.
-In a rare public appearance, Hill attended the premier of the movie at the 2016 Fort Lauderdale Film Festival.
+In a rare public appearance, Hill attended the premiere of the movie at the 2016 Fort Lauderdale Film Festival.

-Hill lives in London, England and still teaches acting privately and at acting workshops.
-She was scheduled to make an appearance at the Destination Star Trek Germany convention in June 2021 however the convention was postponed due to the COVID-19 pandemic.
+Hill lives in the UK.
+She teaches acting privately and at acting workshops.
+She was scheduled to make an appearance at the Destination Star Trek Germany convention in June 2021; however, the convention was postponed due to the COVID-19 pandemic.